jaredks/pyprimesieve/README.rst

 Regarding primesieve for C++:

-> primesieve generates the first 50,847,534 primes up to 10^9 in just 0.4 seconds on a single core of an Intel Core
-> i7-920 2.66GHz, this is about 50 times faster than an ordinary C/C++ sieve of Eratosthenes implementation and about
-> 10,000 times faster than trial-division. primesieve outperforms [Kim's] older [ecprime][1] (fastest from 2002 to 2010) by
-> about 30 percent and also substantially outperforms [primegen][2] the fastest sieve of Atkin implementation on the
+    primesieve generates the first 50,847,534 primes up to 10^9 in just 0.4 seconds on a single core of an Intel Core i7-920 2.66GHz, this is about 50 times faster than an ordinary C/C++ sieve of Eratosthenes implementation and about 10,000 times faster than trial-division. primesieve outperforms [Kim's] older ecprime_ (fastest from 2002 to 2010) by about 30 percent and also substantially outperforms primegen_ the fastest sieve of Atkin implementation on the web.
-> web.

 For comparison, on an Intel Core i7 2GHz, ``pyprimesieve`` populates an entire Python list of the first 50,847,534 primes in 1.40 seconds.
 It's expected that a Python implementation would be slower than C++ but,